sbmpost/AutoRaise/README.md

     g++ -O2 -Wall -fobjc-arc -o AutoRaise AutoRaise.mm -framework AppKit

+*Note3*: To create the AutoRaise.app, in a bash terminal simply type:

+    ./create-app-bundle.sh

-*Note3*: To create the AutoRaise.app, simply type: "./create-app-bundle.sh" in a bash terminal.
-Beware that once started, it will run on the background and can only be stopped again via "Activity Monitor"
+Beware that once the app is started, it will run on the background and can only be stopped again via "Activity Monitor"

 See also https://stackoverflow.com/questions/98310/focus-follows-mouse-plus-auto-raise-on-mac-os-x